+Chapter Ten

-Chapter Ten Trying or Trusting?
+Trying or Trusting?

-1. You are about to read an explanation of the concept of faith in Christ.
+- 1. You are about to read an explanation of the concept of faith in Christ.
 You must listen and think carefully.
 Many have misunderstood salvation due to wrong ideas about this issue.
-Please read chapter ten aloud.

-2. At the beginning of the chapter I quoted only part of a clarifying verse, Ephesians 2:8-9.
+Please read chapter ten aloud. - 2.
+At the beginning of the chapter I quoted only part of a clarifying verse, Ephesians 2:8-9.
 Let me give you the whole verse now:

-For by grace you have been saved through faith.
-And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast.
+For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast.